odpi/egeria/open-metadata-publication/website/open-metadata-types/0035-Complex-Hosts.md

 # 0035 Complex Hosts

-n today's systems, hardware is managed to get the maximum use out of it.
+In today's systems, hardware is managed to get the maximum use out of it.
 Therefore the concept of a Host is typically virtualized to allow a single computer to be used for many hosts and for multiple computers to collectively support a single host.